samson06/tests-technique/README.md

 - Get a list of musical events and their relationships in the system.
 - Delete a musical events and their relationships in the system.
 - Update musical events information in the system.
-- Get a filtered list (one band has a member with the name matching the given pattern) of musical events in the system.
+- Get a filtered list (one band has a member with the name matching the given pattern) of musical events.
 - Find a musical events by her technical identifier.
 - Save or persist a musical events information .